electronut/ElectronutLabs-bluey/README.md

 ## Getting Started with Bluey

-Bluey is shipped with either Arduino bootloader or Nordic DFU-OTA bootloader as per the sellection at the tie of purchase.
+Bluey is shipped with either Arduino bootloader or Nordic DFU-OTA bootloader as per the selection at the time of purchase.
 While Arduino bootloader facilitates programming Bluey using Arduino IDE via serial USB cable, Nordic's DFU-OTA bootloader allows the user to update device firmware using Nordic's software development kit (SDK) and nRF Connect mobile application over bluetooth.

-<h3><a href="#Arduino">Guide: Arduino Bootloader</a><h3/>
+<h3><a href="#Arduino">Guide: Using Arduino</a><h3/>

-<h3><a href="#Nordic OTA">Guide: Nordic DFU-OTA Bootloader</a><h3/>
+<h3><a href="#Nordic OTA">Guide: Using Nordic SDK</a><h3/>

 <hr />

-<h2 name="Arduino"> Guide: Arduino Bootloader </h2>
+<h2 name="Arduino"> Guide: Using Arduino </h2>

 <img src="images/bluey1.2-sm.jpg" alt="Bluey 1.1" />